tytydraco/yessleep/out/My_Neighbours_Share_the_Attic_Part_1.md

 It wasn’t until I heard he was having trouble getting in and out of his house that I nailed down that he was my grandma’s brother.
 My sister rang me one night asking if I could check in on him.
-He’d had a Facebook account he used to post memes he didn’t understand or unwittingly share racist dog whistles about phantoms law or army vets not getting served at the super-market.
+He’d had a Facebook account he used to post memes he didn’t understand or unwittingly share racist dog whistles about phantom law or army vets not getting served at the super-market.
 But out of the blue he’d dropped her a message on what was likely a lonely evening asking her how she was.
 He found out quickly that she’d moved to the US after graduating university and was working as a researcher at Columbia with a handsome husband and a kid on the way.
 I was the second option.